cockroachdb/terraform-provider-cockroach/docs/resources/user_role_grant.md

 page_title: "cockroach_user_role_grant Resource - terraform-provider-cockroach"
 subcategory: ""
 description: |-
   A role grant for a user.
 This resource is recommended to be used when a user's roles are managed across multiple terraform projects or in conjunction with console UI granted roles.
-For authoritative management over a user's roles, use the userrolegrants user_role_grants resource.
+For authoritative management over a user's roles, use the cockroachuserrole_grants user_role_grants resource.
   As with all terraform resources, care must be taken to limit management of the same resource to a single project.
 ---

 # cockroach_user_role_grant (Resource)

 A role grant for a user.
 This resource is recommended to be used when a user's roles are managed across multiple terraform projects or in conjunction with console UI granted roles.
-For authoritative management over a user's roles, use the [user_role_grants](user_role_grants) resource.
+For authoritative management over a user's roles, use the [cockroach_user_role_grants](user_role_grants) resource.

  As with all terraform resources, care must be taken to limit management of the same resource to a single project.